2015-1: Hong Kong 香港 2nd consultation

 And the winner was... devo-max.
 It wasn't on the ballot paper; it got just a handfull of spoilt votes; but it won!
 The director's observation report to the Electoral Commission is attached.
 In its post-referendum report, the EC ignored our observations, so we published a further comment on 21.12.2014.

 The deBorda report of the 6-option survey we commissioned is here, while the joint deBorda/TNS report is here.
-In addition, this comment was published in The Guardian on 10.9.2014, and two days later, an edited version of this letter - they removed the 'ads' - was in The Irish Times
+In addition, this comment was published in The Guardian on 10.9.2014, and two days later, an edited version of this letter - they removed the 'ads' - was in The Irish Times.

 (See also 2014-12, 2013-15, 2012-13/10/1 and 2011-1.)

-Just published and available free onlin
+Just published and available free online

 A Democratic China?